Updated March 2026 | By Jake Mercer, ToolShed Tested

 Drill Torque Explained: A Practical Guide

 Torque is the rotational force a drill applies to a fastener or bit.
 More torque means more ability to drive large screws, bore through hard materials, and power through resistance without stalling.
-But more isn’t always better—too much torque and the wrong clutch setting can snap screws, strip heads, or damage workpieces.
+But more isn't always better -- too much torque and the wrong clutch setting can snap screws, strip heads, or damage workpieces.
+I've seen plenty of stripped cabinet hinges and snapped deck screws from people running drills with the clutch cranked all the way up, assuming that maximum torque is always the goal.
+It isn't.

 Understanding Torque Ratings